 Non-Medical Drugs In This Category

-Not all of the substances in Schedule 2 are used in the medical field.
+Not all the substances in Schedule 2 are used in the medical field.
 Phencyclidine, which is more commonly referred to as PCP or Angel Dust, is included in Schedule 2 and was discontinued for medical use after its severe neurotoxic attributes were discovered.
 Cocaine is also a Schedule 2 substance.

 Penalties For Possession Of Schedule 2 Controlled Substances In Virginia